collective/collective.contentsections/README.md

 - A *Page view* for folderish content types
 - *BasicPage*, *EventPage* page content types

-This product also provides a prototype of *row configuration* for when the editor wants multiple sections on the same row.
-It is inspired by the *Fieldset separator* concept used in *PloneformGen*.
-However, this prototype breaks the simplicity of editing and probably requires a refactoring or a switch to Volto :-)

 This product fits Plone with:

 - top position for *Toolbar position*